home

 (about 450 million years ago); the resulting rocks seen here are schists.

-volcanic basalt flows and/or diabase sills.
-Pegmatites (large crystals of
+metamorphosed volcanic basalt flows and/or diabase sills.
+Pegmatites (large

 Resources: